 5. Gerbera Daisies

-The fifth most popular flower in the world, these year-round vibrant blooms are enough to make anyone smile from ear to ear — which makes sense since Gerbera daisies are symbols of happiness.
-Show the love of your life how you really feel with red daisies or give your crush a bouquet of pink daisies to show your adoration.
+These year-round vibrant blooms are enough to make anyone smile from ear to ear — which makes sense given Gerbera daisies are symbols of happiness.
+Express how deep your love is with red daisies or give your crush a bouquet of pink daisies which symbolize adoration.
 Yellow, white, or orange daisies are great options to send to a friend.

-Our pick: Bouqs I Heart You Bouquet, starting at $44
+Our pick: Bouqs I Heart You Bouquet Deluxe, $59

+If you need a last-minute bouquet, carnations tend to be readily available, a staple of flower shops and grocers alike.
 Like many other flowers, the colors of carnations and their meanings vary vastly.
-While carnations might not be first on your list, gifting a red carnation on Valentine's Day is actually a superb option for those who want to convey love and admiration.
+Gifting a red carnation on Valentine's Day is a superb option for those who want to convey love and admiration.
 Avoid gifting yellow or striped carnations as they represent rejection.
 And bonus: These flowers are in season year-round.

 Regarded as a good omen for a happy marriage, peonies are a grand romantic gesture.
 Representing wealth, honor, and good fortune, these seasonal flowers are a national symbol in Chinese culture.
-Pink peonies are the most romantic of petal colors, but if you've made a giant mistake and you're in the doghouse, white peonies are the way to go as they represent shame.
+Pink peonies are the most romantic of petal colors, but if you've made a giant mistake and are in the doghouse, white peonies show shame and remorse, making them the way to go.

 Our pick: Teleflora Pink Peonies Bouquet, $114.99

-Not only used in perfumes and oils, but lavender also makes an enticing yet calming aromatic bouquet.
+While typically used in oils and perfumes, lavender also makes an enticing yet calming aromatic bouquet.
 Fresh lavender produces one of the most popular scents in the world, hopefully leaving a lasting impression on the person receiving them.
-They symbolize feminine beauty and devotion — a message every woman is open to receive.
+They also symbolize feminine beauty and devotion, an always-welcome message.